Jodie's Henry's Athens 2004 Olympic Games will go down in history as one of the greatest individual performances by an Australian female swimmer.

-Saving perhaps the best for last, Henry careered away in the anchor leg to secure Australia’s win in the 4 x 100 metre Medley Relay, again in a new World Record time.
-Since Athens, Henry has affirmed her world number one ranking with victory in the 100m freestyle at the 2005 World Championships in Montreal.
-In 2006, Henry showed her class at the Commonwealth Games in Melbourne by winning gold in the 4x100m Freestyle and two individual silver medals in the 50m and 100m Freestyle.
-Henry competed in her second World Championships in Melbourne in 2007 where she produced a phenomenal final leg in the women’s 4 x 100m to steer Australia to the gold medal.
-Jodie Henry has hung up her goggles and is currently enjoying life in Brisbane.
-Jodie is married to former Brisbane Lions Premiership star Tim Notting, and is the proud mother of their 2 young children.
+The ever-smiling Jodie then broke the world record in her semi-final of the 100m freestyle en route to her first individual Olympic gold medal – Australia’s first in this event since Dawn Fraser at the 1964 Tokyo Games.
+Saving perhaps the best for last, Jodie swam away in the anchor leg to secure Australia’s win in the 4 x 100m medley relay.
+Since Athens, Jodie has affirmed her world number one ranking with victory in the 100m freestyle at the 2005 World Championships in Montreal.
+In 2006, Jodie showed her class at the Commonwealth Games in Melbourne by winning gold in the 4 x 100m Freestyle and two individual silver medals in the 50m and 100m freestyle.
+Jodie competed in her second World Championships in Melbourne in 2007 where she produced a phenomenal final leg in the women’s 4 x 100m to steer Australia to the gold medal.
+Jodie has hung up her goggles and is currently enjoying life in Brisbane.
+Jodie is married to former Brisbane Lions Premiership star Tim Notting and is the proud mother of their 2 young children.